Contact Us: tempestryproject@gmail.com

 The Tempestry Project is personal and collaborative fiber art, environmental awareness, and climate activism via data representation all rolled into a sprawling community of friends, artists, crafters, teachers, scientists, activists, nature lovers, and more.

 One of the ongoing problems inherent in discussions about climate change is the vast scale of the conversation.
 The Tempestry Project’s goal is to scale this down into something that is accurate, tangible, relatable, and beautiful.
-Tempestries blend fiber art with temperature data to create a bridge between global climate and our own personal experiences through knitted, crocheted, and woven temperature tapestries, or ‘Tempestries.’
+Blending fiber art with temperature data creates a bridge between global climate and our own personal experiences through knitted, crocheted, and woven temperature tapestries, or ‘Tempestries.’

-New Normal Tempestries, inspired by Professor Ed Hawkins’ Warming Stripes data visualization work, depict annual deviation-from-average-temperature going back to the late 1800s and up through the present.
+New Normal Tempestries, inspired by Professor Ed Hawkins’ Warming Stripes data visualization work, depict annual deviation-from-average-temperature from the late 1800s to the present.
 Each stripe is a year, and more than a century of data is depicted in each piece.
 The darker the blue, the colder than average the year and the darker the red, the warmer than average the year.

 As more and more people create Tempestries, both individually and in geographic collections, a mosaic of our climate history is beginning to emerge.
 The more people get involved — through knitting, crocheting, discussing, sharing — the richer, the more beautiful, and the more undeniable this mosaic becomes.